-K. Conceptual Approval of New Construction Projects (Modified August 14, 2008 and March 4, 2015)
+K. Conceptual Approval of New Construction Projects (Modified August 14, 2008, March 4, 2015 and October 2, 2019)

 Staff's new construction analysis covers an eight-year window.
-If the analysis indicates that the district will need additional square footage within the eight-year window, but beyond the current fiscal year, staff recommends conceptual approval for additional square footage.
+If the analysis indicates that the district will need additional square footage within the eight-year analysis window, but beyond the two-year funding window, staff recommends conceptual approval for additional square footage.
 There is no commitment of funding for a conceptually approved project.
 Conceptual approval is simply an acknowledgement by the Board of anticipated new construction needs based on current assumptions regarding future enrollment in each district, and gives districts a basis for beginning the land acquisition process.